I once knew of a young tenant who was the epitome of an A-grade tenant.

 Things continued in this manner for several years, until one day, it slowly began to change.

 First, he was a week late with the rent; the following month, he was two weeks late.

 Then he wasn’t home as pre-arranged for an inspection, and when the property manager entered the premises, she discovered the place was a tip.

-Not only were there dirty dishes, rubbish and clothes strewn all over the place, but the actually property was in pretty rough condition as well, with marks on the walls, stains on the carpet and even a door hanging off its frame in one bedroom.
+Not only were there dirty dishes, rubbish, and clothes strewn all over the place, but the actual property was in pretty rough condition as well, with marks on the walls, stains on the carpet, and even a door hanging off its frame in one bedroom.